jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-2.md

 #### Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 2.
 "Explanation of the Signs + Plus and - Minus."

-> 8. When we have to add one given number to another, this is indicated by the sign +, which is placed before the second number, and is read phis.
-Thus 5 ->(- Q signifies that we must add 3 to the number 5, in which case, evcr}^ one knows that the result is 8; in the same manner 12 + 7 make 19 ; 25 + 10 make 41 ; the sum of 25 + 41 is QQ, &c.
+> **8.** When we have to add one given number to another,
+> this is indicated by the sign +, which is placed before the
+> second number, and is read *plus*.
+Thus 5 + 3 signifies
+> that we must add 3 to the number 5, in which case, every
+> one knows that the result is 8; in the same manner 12 + 7
+> make 19; 25 + 10 make 41; the sum of 25 + 41 is 66, etc.
+>

-9. We also make use of the same sign + plus, to connect several numbers together; for example, 7+5 + 9 signifies that to the number 7 we must add 5, and also 9, which make 21.
-The reader will therefore understand what is meant bv
+> **9.** We also make use of the same sign + *plus*, to connect several numbers together
+> for example, 7 + 5 + 9 signifies that to the number 7 we must add 5, and also 9,
+> which make 21.
+The reader will therefore understand what is meant by

-8 + 5 + 13 + 1 1 + 1 + 3 + 10,
+> 8 + 5 + 13 + 11 + 1 + 3 + 10,

-viz. the sum of all these nimibers, which is 51.
+> namely, the sum of all these nimibers, which is 51.
+>

-10. All this is evident; and we have only to mention, that in Algebra, in order to generalise numbers, we represent them by letters, as a, b, c, d, &c.
-Thus, the expression a + 6, signifies the sum of two numbers, which we express by a and b, and these numbers may be either very great, or very small.
-In the same manner, /'-f ??i + 6 + a:, .signifies the sum of the numbers represented by these four letters.
+> **10.** All this is evident; and we have only to mention,
+> that in Algebra, in order to generalise numbers, we represent them by
+> letters, as $$a$$, $$b$$, $$c$$, $$d$$, etc. Thus, the expression $$a + b$$, signifies
+> the sum of two numbers, which we express by $$a$$ and $$b$$, and these numbers may be either very
+> great, or very small.
+In the same manner, $$f+m+b+x$$,
+> signifies the sum of the numbers represented by these four
+> letters.
+>

-If we know therefore the numbers that are represented by letters, we shall at all times be able to find, by arithmetic, the sum or value of such expressions.
+> If we know therefore the numbers that are represented by
+> letters, we shall at all times be able to find, by arithmetic,
+> the sum or value of such expressions.
+>

-11. When it is required, on the contrary, to subtract one given number from another, this operation is denoted by the sign — , which signifies minus, and is placed before the number to be subtracted : thus, 8 — 5 signifies that the number 5 is to be taken from the number 8 ; which beingdone, there remain 3.
-In like manner 12 — 7 is the same as 5 ; and 20 — 14 is the same as 6, See.
+> **11.** When it is required, on the contrary, to subtract one
+> given number from another, this operation is denoted by the
+> sign -, which signifies *minus*, and is placed before the
+> number to be subtracted: thus, 8 - 5 signifies that the
+> number 5 is to be taken from the number 8; which being done, there remain 3.
+> In like manner 12 - 7 is the same as 5; and 20 - 14 is the same as 6, etc.
+>

-12. Sometimes also we may have several numbers to subtract from a single one ; as, for instance, 50—1 — 3 — 5 — 7 — 9.
-This signifies, first, take I from 50, and there
+> **12.** Sometimes also we may have several numbers to
+> subtract from a single one ; as, for instance,
+> 50 - 1 - 3 - 5 - 7 - 9.
+This signifies, first, take 1 from 50, and there
-remain 49 ; take 3 from that remainder, and there will remain 46; take away 5, and 41 remain; take away 7, and
+> remain 49; take 3 from that remainder, and there will remain 46;
+> take away 5, and 41 remain; take away 7, and 34 remain; lastly,
-34 remain ; lastly, from that take 9, and there remain 25
+> from that take 9, and there remain 25:
-:
-this last remainder is the value of the expression.
-But as the numbers 1, 3, 5, 7, 9, are all to be subtracted, it is the same thing if we subtract their sum, which is 25, at once from 50, and the remainder will be 25 as before.
+> this last remainder is the value of the expression.
+But as
+> the numbers 1, 3, 5, 7, 9, are all to be subtracted, it is the
+> same thing if we subtract their sum, which is 25, at once
+> from 50, and the remainder will be 25 as before.
+>

-lo.
-It is also easy to determine the value of similar expressions, in which both the signs + plus and — minus are ibund.
-For example
+> **13.** It is also easy to determine the value of similar expressions,
+> in which both the signs + plus and - minus are found.
+For example;

-12 — 3 — 5 + 2 — 1 is the same as 5.
+> 12 - 3 - 5 + 2 - 1 is the same as 5.

-We have only to collect separately the sum of the numbers that have the sign + before them, and subtract from it the sum of those tliat have the sign —.
-Thus, the sum of 12 and 2 is 14; and that of y, 5, and 1, is 9; hence 9 being taken from 14, there remain 5
+> We have only to collect separately the sum of the numbers
+> that have the sign + before them, and subtract from it the
+> sum of those tliat have the sign -.
+Thus, the sum of 12
+> and 2 is 14; and that of y, 5, and 1, is 9; hence 9 being
+taken from 14, there remain 5

 14. [t will be perceived, from these examples, that the order in which we write the numbers is perfectly indifferent and arbitrary, provided the proper sign of each be preserved.
-We might with equal propriety have arranged the expression in the preceding article thus; 12 + 2 — 5 — 3—1, or
+We might with equal propriety have arranged the expression in the preceding article thus; 12 + 2 - 5 - 3-1, or
-2 - 1 - 3 - 5 + 12, or 2 + 12 - 3 — 1 - 5, or in still
+2 - 1 - 3 - 5 + 12, or 2 + 12 - 3 - 1 - 5, or in still
 different orders ; where it must be observed, that in the arrangement first proposed, the sign -j- is supposed to be placed before the number 12.